Are you looking for the ultimate 5 days in London itinerary?

 There is the famous speaker’s corner often used for debating and throughout the years major rock bands like the Rolling Stones and Pink Floyd have given free concerts.

 Add a visit to Hyde Park to your London itinerary.
 It is a great place for exercise along its trails.
-Or for lunch, or simply for a rest during your busy 5 days in London!
+Enjoy a picnic lunch or simply a rest during your busy 5 days in London!

 Stop 4: Kensington Gardens

-Located adjacent to Hyde Park’s western border, Kensington Gardens are 250 acres of beautifully landscaped green space.
+Located on Hyde Park’s western border, Kensington Gardens is 250 acres of beautifully landscaped green space.
+This is one of the best things to do in the Kensington neighborhood!

 There are a few monuments to note in Kensington Gardens, one being the Prince Albert Monument.
 It was commissioned by Queen Victoria to honor her husband upon his death.